mukamel-lab/SingleCellFusion_Loompy-Obsolete/README.rst

 -------------------
 Our `FAQs <docs/faqs.rst>`_ have some basic information on running SingleCellFusion.

-For a brief description of how SingleCellFusion please check out this `link <docs/scf_description.rst>`_.
+For a brief description of how SingleCellFusion works please check out this `link <docs/scf_description.rst>`_.

 Authors